 Two large, deep external pockets are placed high enough to still be accessible if you have backpack strap fastened around your waist, and there's a further internal pocket for your valuables.
 If we're nit-picking, we found the zips a little clunky to open and close.

 Our only other complaint, and we feel a little shallow in bringing it up, is that the design is quite dull.
-Sure, it's not all about style, but sometimes a little splash of colour can liven up a grey day, and the Stormbird is only available in black or (for women) olive green.
+Sure, it's not all about style, but sometimes a little splash of colour can liven up a grey day, and the Stormbird is only available in black or dark blue (there was an olive green women's version, but it's no longer available).
 That combined with the basic but functional shape means we feel we could find ourselves tempted by something snazzier.
 The Rainbird is available in a range of zingy shades, so here's hoping Finisterre has similar plans for its sensible sibling.

 In terms of performance, this jacket promises high and delivers.
-It's both completely waterproof and impressively breathable.
+It's both completely waterproof and impressively breathable, keeping you reliably dry and comfortable whatever the weather decides to do.
 The fit copes admirably in windy weather, and the bushed inner is pleasant against bare arms on warmer days.
 As ever, Finisterre delivers on the sustainability front, so you can purchase with a clear conscience.
 Here's hoping some cooler colours are in the pipeline.